wdev733/shop-online-store/README.md

 # Checkout
 Since this is not an actual online store, but rather a mockup, please do not enter any legitimate data such as your credit/debit card number, when checking out.
 Other than that, have fun!

+# Process
+We used continuous integration (Travis CI) and Heroku to deploy our website.
+On the back-end, we used Express as the server, and PostgreSQL as the database.
+On the front-end, we used React, Redux, React-Redux and Stripe for the checkout page.